 Grasshoppers are flying insects belonging to the order Orthoptera and fall under the suborder Caelifera.
-Around 11,000 species of grasshoppers exist as of today and the majority of grasshoppers are herbivores; however, some species are omnivorous as they also consume animal tissues and faeces.
-Grasshoppers vary in size, with most adult grasshoppers averaging between 1 to 7 cms in length.
+Around 11,000 species of grasshoppers exist as of today and the majority of grasshoppers are herbivores.
+However, some species are omnivorous as they also consume animal tissues and faeces.
+Grasshoppers vary in size, with most adult grasshoppers averaging between 1 to 7 cm in length.

 Due to their minuscule size, grasshoppers fall prey to many predators like frogs, snakes, wasps and toads in their egg stage.
 During mating season, the male grasshopper deposits his sperm in the abdomen region of the female grasshopper, which travels to the egg through the canal known as micropyles.
-Unlike other insects, the grasshopper’s life cycle consists of three stages – the egg, the nymph, the adult.
+Grasshoppers are hemimetabolous insects.
+Hence, their life cycle consists of three stages – the egg, the nymph, and the adult.
 This type of life cycle, where there are three stages is called incomplete metamorphosis; on the other hand, a complete metamorphosis has four distinct stages.

 Related link: Dragonfly Life Cycle